-This part of our website is designed to give advice to both children and parents/carers on how to stay safe on the internet.
-There are many sites which offer information useful both at home and at school.
-Please have a look and check out the links below.
+This page is designed to give advice to both children and parents/carers on how to stay safe online.
+There are many sites which offer information useful for both at home and at school.

 You can report any sort of internet abuse wherever you see these CEOP links - ENSURE YOUR CHILDREN RECOGNISE THE 'EYE' SYMBOL AND KNOW THEY CAN ALSO MAKE A REPORT